gennaro-tedesco/nvim-commaround/README.md

 # nvim-commaround
 `nvim-commaround` comes and goes around, comments up and down!
-It toggles comments for visual blocks or lines according to the buffer filetype: it works out of the box, it is awesome!
+It toggles comments for visual blocks or inline code according to the buffer filetype: it works out of the box, it is awesome!

 ## Installation
 Install it using your favourite plugin manager; for instance if you are using vim-plug